School counsellors are an essential part of the department’s school counselling service.

 The successful candidate will be based at a primary school or high school in NSW (see below Location Nomination form with current vacancies) and provided with opportunities to work across the lifespan with both primary and high school aged students.
 Working as a school counsellor in a NSW public school will enable you to engage with a diversity of students (and school communities) like no other child and adolescent psychologist role can.
 This is a chance to use your skills to make a real difference in the lives of children and young people at a time in their lives when it matters most.

 School counsellors receive regular, individual professional supervision with the Senior Psychologist Education and participate in group and peer supervision as a member of the broader district school counselling team.
 You will most likely be collaborating with a number of school communities and colleagues, as well as outside agencies, with the opportunity to use and expand the full range of your skills and expertise as part of a supportive, multidisciplinary team.
 School counsellors are provided with regular opportunities to participate in continuing professional development and the NSW Department of Education will support you to complete or maintain your registration with the Psychology Board of Australia.
 Other benefits include school holiday leave, travel allowances, and health and wellbeing benefits such as our Fitness Passport program.
-The department will also cover your indemnity insurance as a psychologist.

 We are looking for School Counsellors with qualifications in Education and Psychology.
 To be successful in these roles you will have: